8:00 AM – 10:30 AMFuller Farm Friday – MARSTONS MILLS

 Nye Museum,85 Old County Rd, East Sandwich, MA 02537, USA

-The Sandwich Conservation Trust and Nye Museum welcomes you to enjoy the grounds and trails, then join a Dutch oven outdoor cooking demonstration.
+The Sandwich Conservation Trust and Nye Museum welcomes you to enjoy the grounds and trails, then join a camp cooking demonstration, hear about Landscape Changes over the Years, try Geocaching and learn about colonial herbs.
 Mary Beers, outdoor educator will explore Pond Life.
 Kid’s story time with Meghan from Titcomb’s Bookshop and help create a Gnome Home!
+Ice cream truck stops by at 12:30.
 The afternoon ends with a fundraiser Rubber Duck race down the lively stream.
-To support SCT and the Nye Museum, adopt a duck!
+To support SCT and the Nye Museum, adopt a duck with a $5 donation, give it a name and cheer it on!

 8:00 AM – 10:00 AMWeeding Wednesday – W. BARNSTABLE